KnowledgeForge/keymaker/README.md

 ## Acknowledgements

-Some constraints in KeyMaker are heavily derived from the work of [Matt Rickard ↗](https://github.com/r2d4).
+Some constraints in KeyMaker are heavily derived from the work of [Matt Rickard](https://github.com/r2d4).
 Specifically, ReLLM and ParserLLM.

-t